Sandar82/test-nus-fintech-2021/README.md

 # test-nus-fintech-2021

-This is a test repository in our NUS DevOps class
+## this is a smaller test

+lorem iasdkjfiajerlkjsdflkasjdfaljk